How to use Comparatives and Superlative Adjectives

 • by far / easily / nearly + superlative adjective

-1. Comparative adjectives are used to compare two things.
+1. We use comparative adjectives to compare two things.

 • John is thinner than Bob.